Blotch3D/Blotch3D/README.md

 -   Load standard 3D model file types as "sprites", and display and move thousands of them in 3D at high frame rates.

+-   Programmatically create a variety of cylindroid and convex sprite types.

+-   Create sprites by defining individual polygons.

 -   Load textures from standard image files, including textures with an alpha channel (i.e. with translucent pixels).

--   Programmatically create a variety of models.

 -   Set a sprite's material, texture, and lighting response.